splunk/public-o11y-docs/apm/span-tags/metricsets.rst

 Monitoring MetricSets
 =====================

-Monitoring MetricSets (MMS) are a collection of metric time series (MTS) used in Splunk Infrastructure Monitoring.
+Metric time series that power Splunk APM’s real-time monitoring capabilities, including charts, dashboards, and detectors.
 See :ref:`metric-time-series` to learn more.
 MMS power the real-time APM landing page and the dashboard view.
 MMS are also the metrics that detectors monitor and use to generate alerts.

 Available MMS metrics
 -----------------------